Brian-Yee/Gravity/_posts/2018-04-13-sartre-tinfoil-grease.markdown

 As pointed out humility, _freedom from one's pride and arrogance_, is a useful tool in life.
 However, it is not the only tool of one's one cultivation.
 Ambition, conversability, honesty, respect... these are all things I seek to find within myself from writing.
-So I plan to stick my neck out like the little worm protruding from its apple for fresh air on one of its faces; to state my thoughts as my own knowing full well that my head could be bitten off in the end.
+So I plan to stick my neck out like the little worm protruding from its apple for fresh air on one of its faces; to state my thoughts as my own knowing full well that my head could be bitten off in the process.
 However, like the anticipated vitriol of a poorly wrapped gift, most of this is probably in my head.
 Surely most people would simply rather choose to return a wormed-apple to nature instead of biting it?
 Then again, there is still a child inside of me asking "What's wrong with eating worms?" to which the best answer my older self can suffice is "Nothing I suppose?".